mcarvalho-lenovo/connect-four-monitors/README.md

 ---

 ## Visual Reference
-Additional diagrams and references are located in the `docs` folder:
+Additional diagrams and references are located in the `docs` folder.
+This is the desired state (all monitors in 60Hz):
 ![Connection Diagram](docs/Lighthouse_monitors4.jpg)

 ---